cwendorf/EASI/docs/Examples/Thomason/README.md

 ---

-## Paired Samples Example with Thomason Data
+## Paired Samples Example with Thomason Information

 ### Overview of this Example